Integrating declarative management

 Enable declarative management

-The server enables declarative management by sending a DeclarativeManagementCommand to the device through the usual MDM command processing flow.
+The device management service enables declarative management by sending a DeclarativeManagementCommand to the device through the usual MDM command processing flow.
 This command serves two purposes:

-• It signals to the device that the server has updated declarations and the device needs synchronize the declarations with the server.
+It signals to the device that the device management service has updated declarations and the device needs synchronize the declarations with the service.
 In this case, the command can include a payload containing synchronization tokens to allow for an efficient synchronization flow.

-Once your MDM has enabled declarative management, it can’t disable it.
-However, the server can remove all declarations from the device to effectively disable any declarative management behavior.
+After your device management service has turned on declarative management, it can’t be turned off.
+However, the service can remove all declarations from the device to effectively turn off any declarative management behavior.

 If you unenroll a device, the device removes all declarative management state, including all policies applied through declarations.